tintin10q/csai_ml_final_summary/ML_final_summary.md

 ![More complicated tree](complicated_tree.png)

 > All decision boundaries are perpendicular to the feature axes, because at each node a decision is made about one feature only.
-So if you see strait lines it is probably a decision tree.
+So, if you see a decision boundary with only strait lines, it is probably a decision tree.

 The goal behind decision trees is to get the best branching.
-You get the best branching based on the order you check the features and the thresholds you check for.
+You get the best branching based on the order you check the features, and the thresholds you check for.

-You want to split as much "area" as possible like this:
+You want to split as much "area" as possible:

 ![Each test/node layer in the tree splits your data further.
 Left is dept 1, Right is depth 2](tree_boundary.png)